rspec/rspec-metagem/README.md

 ## Install

-    gem install rspec               # for rspec-core, rspec-expectations, rspec-mocks gem install rspec-expecctations # for rspec-expectations only
+    gem install rspec               # for rspec-core, rspec-expectations, rspec-mocks gem install rspec-expectations  # for rspec-expectations only

 ## Matchers